Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Utility Commands
 ================

-With utility commands, you can control various robot functions such as pausing a protocol, checking the robot's door, turning robot lights on/off, and more.
+With utility commands, you can control various robot functions such as pausing or delaying a protocol, checking the robot's door, turning robot lights on/off, and more.
 The following sections show you how to these utility commands and include sample code.
 The examples used here assume that you’ve loaded the pipettes and labware from the basic :ref:`protocol template <protocol-template>`.

 Delay and Resume
 ----------------